Article ID: m0057Last Modified: 15-Nov-2024

 Requirement for longer retention for full backups (GFS)

-First generation was created on November 1 with full backup.
-Last restore point of this generation was created on November 30 and expires after 2 months (retention period).
-Then, this generation can only be purged on February 1, because it can only be deleted after the retention period expires for the last restore point of the generation.
+The first generation was created on November 1 with full backup.
+The last restore point of this generation was created on November 30 and expires after 3 months (retention period).
+Then, this generation can only be purged on March 1, because it can only be deleted after the retention period expires for the last restore point of the first generation.

-On February 1 (day 92), at the backup run completion, the oldest generation can be purged.
-The backup storage now contains 3 full backups (December 1, January 1 , and February 1) and up to 44 incrementals.
+On March 1 (day 121), at the backup run completion, the oldest generation can be purged.
+The backup storage now contains 4 full backups (December 1, January 1, February 1, and March 1) and up to 87 incrementals.
+Pay attention, the backup agent can purge only entire generations (full backup followed by all its incrementals).

 Parameter Value

-Required period to store restore points 3 years
+Required period to store daily restore points 3 years

 Number of backup generations to store 36 generations